Quantum computation with the Jaynes-Cummings model: Introduction

 \section{Introduction}

+Since Shor's quantum algorithm for factoring large integers more efficiently than classical algorithms and Grover's efficient amplitude amplification process for quantum states appeared,\cite{Shor1997,Grover1997} experimental realization of quantum computation has been attracting many physicists' attention.
+Quantum computation is a sequence of the following operations.
+First, we prepare a superposition of quantum states as an input with quantum bits (two-state quantum systems, namely qubits).
+Second, we apply unitary transformations to these qubits by quantum logic gates.
+Finally, to obtain an output, we observe the qubits with appropriate measurement basis vectors.
+Hence, to implement a quantum computer, we have to build the qubits and the quantum logic gates.

-Since Shor's quantum algorithm for factoring large integers more efficiently than classical algorithms appeared \cite{Shor1997}, many researchers have been devoting themselves to realization of quantum computation in their laboratories.
-To implement a quantum computer, we have to prepare quantum bits (qubits), which are two-state quantum systems, and quantum logic gates, which apply unitary transformations to qubits.
-In general, we can apply an arbitrary unitary transformation to a single qubit at ease no matter which physical system we choose as the qubit.
-However, almost all the researchers think implementation of a two-qubit gate to be very difficult because it has to generate nonlocal quantum correlation (entanglement) between two local qubits.
-Furthermore, it is shown that we can construct any unitary transformation applied to qubits from the one-qubit transformations and a certain two-qubit gate, such as the conditional sign-flip gate \cite{Barenco1995}.
-From these reasons, many physicists aim for realizing the two-qubit gate.
+In general, we can construct an arbitrary one-qubit gate which applies a unitary transformation to a single qubit at ease, no matter which physical system we choose as the qubit.
+In contrast, implementation of a two-qubit gate is thought to be very difficult because it has to generate nonlocal quantum correlation (entanglement) between two local qubits.
+(Entanglement is regarded as a resource of quantum information processing.)
+Moreover, it is shown that we can construct any unitary transformation applied to an arbitrary number of qubits from the one-qubit gates and a certain two-qubit gate, such as the controlled-NOT gate and the conditional sign-flip gate.\cite{Barenco1995} \ Because of these reasons, implementation of the two-qubit gate is one of the most important points of quantum computation.

-Here we show how to construct the conditional sign-flip gate with Jaynes-Cummings model (JCM), which is a quantum mechanical model describing the interaction between a single two-level atom and a single electromagnetic field mode.
+Here we propose how to construct the conditional sign-flip gate with the Jaynes-Cummings model (JCM), which is a quantum mechanical model describing the interaction between a single two-level atom and a single electromagnetic field mode.
 We also give discussions about experimental setups for realizing our scheme.